Geometric Algebra Transformer: The Geometric Algebra Transformer

 \paragraph{Attention} Given multivector-valued query, key, and value tensors, each consisting of $n_i$ items (or tokens) and $n_c$ channels (key length), we define the $\ethree$-equivariant multivector attention as

 Here the indices $i, i'$ label items, $c, c'$ label channels, and $\langle \cdot , \cdot \rangle$ is the invariant inner product of the geometric algebra.
-Just as in the original transformer~\cite{NIPS2017_3f5ee243}, we thus compute scalar attention weights with a scaled dot product; the difference is that we use the inner product of $\pga$. \footnote{We also experimented with attention mechanisms that use the geometric product rather than the dot product, but found a worse performance in practice.} \textsuperscript{,} \footnote{Since this dot product of $\pga$ only depends on $8$ out of $16$ multivector dimensions, we scale the inner product by $\sqrt{8 n_c}$ rather than $\sqrt{16 n_c}$ as one would do in a conventional transformer with key dimension $d_k = 16 n_c$.} We extend this attention mechanism to multi-head self-attention in the usual way.
+Just as in the original transformer~\cite{NIPS2017_3f5ee243}, we thus compute scalar attention weights with a scaled dot product; the difference is that we use the inner product of $\pga$, which is the regular $\R^8$ dot product on 8 of the 16 dimensions, ignoring the dimensions containing $e_0$. \footnote{We also experimented with attention mechanisms that use the geometric product rather than the dot product, but found a worse performance in practice.} We compute the attention using highly efficient implementations of conventional dot-product attention~\cite{rabe2021self, dao2022flashattention, xFormers2022}.
+As we will demonstrate later, this allows us to scale \gatr{} to systems with many thousands of tokens.
+We extend this attention mechanism to multi-head self-attention in the usual way.